 The dark current of radiation damaged pixels is observed to fluctuate by factors of up to 25% on time scales of 1 to 50 ksec.
-This behavior was studied using a series of ACA monitor windows commanded during perigee passes in 2002 as seen in (http://cxc.harvard.edu/mta/ASPECT/flicker\2002/).
-A similar study to characterize flickering pixel behavior started in 2008-Aug.
-An important consequence of this phenomenon is that the dark current pixel values obtained during the dark current calibration may not be directly subtracted from observation pixel data in post-facto processing.
+This behavior was studied using a series of ACA monitor windows commanded during perigee passes in 2002 as seen in (http://cxc.harvard.edu/mta/ASPECT/flicker_2002/).
+In 2008 and 2009, similar monitor window data was acquired and analysed and the flickering pixel behavior was seen to be qualitatively unchanged from that seen in 2002.
+An important consequence of the flickering pixel phenomenon is that the dark current pixel values obtained during the dark current calibration may not be directly subtracted from observation pixel data in post-facto processing.
+Instead, users of monitor window data should use a warm pixel detection algorithm such as the one implemented in ground processing5.